yongyw123/mig-sync-interface/README.md

     3. Debugging: Use the LEDs to display the current FSM state.
     4. Observed: "user_mem_ctrl" module is in idle state waiting for read/write request; whereas the top (application) module: "test_top" is in the write-waiting state waiting for the transaction completion status.
 After multiple hit-and-probes, it is narrowed down to: "user_mem_ctrl" misses the write strobe from "test_top" for some reason.
 There is no logically explanation for this since the FSM's of both module are constructed to be in block-and-wait manner.
 This leaves "HW" explanation.
     5. Possible Cause: The write strobe is synchronized initially using a simple double FF synchronizer.
 It is suspected metastability occurs but it is resolved into an invalid logic (LOW instead of HIGH), thus resulting in invalid operation.
 This is discussed in Section: ??
 This cause offers the likely explanation as it matches with the observation.
     6. Solution: Extending the write and read request (strobe) to two system clock cycles, where the system clock is 100MHz seems to have resolved (minimized) the occurrence of this issue (?).
 See HW Testing.
-This is discussed in Section: ??
 In hindsight, FF-based synchronizer with hand-shaking, or dual-clock FIFO is a safer candidate to handle CDC.

 ## Clock Constraint